alavi95/bootcamp/projects/projects_readme.md

-This folder will be used for all of our projects - including prompts and files
+This folder will be used for all of our projects.

+This will include prompts and files